-The rating for capability in self-assessment for this key evaluation question is Good.
+The rating for capability in self-assessment for this key evaluation question is Excellent.

-Significant and meaningful contact with employers and stakeholders contributes to the positive outcomes that AIC is achieving.
-The college intentionally seeks feedback and has multiple processes for gathering feedback from stakeholders and assimilating the information into improvements.
-In order to enhance relationships with stakeholders, the college offers stakeholders and alumni the opportunity to attend special events and teaching days at the college and to participate in intensive courses.
+Significant and meaningful contact with employers and stakeholders contributes to the positive outcomes that Alphacrucis Ltd is achieving.
+The PTE has multiple processes for gathering feedback and assimilating this feedback into improvements.
+In order to enhance relationships with stakeholders, Alphacrucis Ltd offers stakeholders and alumni the opportunity to attend special events and teaching days at the PTE and to participate in intensive courses.

 The linkages with the Australian parent organisation and the guidance and support offered by the organisation are valuable.
-Staff have gained value from participation (via Skype) in events with their Australian colleagues.
+Staff have gained value from the participation (via Skype) in events with their Australian colleagues.

 Programmes are relevant and reflect changes in subject content, delivery, teaching practice and technologies.
 Members of the wider church community are regularly used as guest speakers and to critique student work.
-The college has worked hard over time to ensure that the teaching is closely related to the needs of the students.
-The pathway from certificate to diploma to degree and on to postgraduate study in Australia is a logical progression, and the flexible mix of face-to-face and distance learning suits the needs of the learners.
+The PTE has worked hard over time to ensure that the teaching is closely related to the needs of the students.
+The pathway from certificate to diploma to degree (through Alphacrucis International College) and on to postgraduate study in Australia is a logical progression, and the flexible mix of face-to-face and distance learning suits the needs of learners.

-AIC seeks feedback from learners through a variety of mechanisms.
-As well as the formal student feedback process, staff members have an open-door policy, and it is clear that students approach them with problems and issues.
-The online feedback process for ESOL (English for Speakers of Other Languages) students is available in English, Arabic or Mandarin, which has enabled students with little English to still provide comprehensive feedback.
+Alphacrucis Ltd seeks feedback from learners through a variety of mechanisms.
+As well as the formal student feedback process, staff members have an open-door policy and it is clear that students approach them with problems and issues.
 The class representative system also provides a good mechanism for student feedback.
 Staff members were able to cite examples of how course content and delivery methodology had been changed as a result of feedback from learners or external stakeholders.
 Examples are the emphasis on chaplaincy cited earlier in this report and the identification of pastoral and academic support needs for distance learning students.